CBA Symphony Orchestra Music Director/Resident Conductor

 Katz and the CBASO, joined by the CBA Chorus and guest choirs, nearly three hundred musicians in all, presented Orff's Carmina Burana

 David Katz has led more than sixty orchestras and opera companies throughout the U.S., Canada and Mexico as guest conductor, including concerts with the Detroit Symphony Orchestra, the Mississippi Symphony and the Corpus Christi Symphony.
 Former associate conductor of the Elgin Symphony Orchestra under Margaret Hillis, and for twelve years music director of the Adrian Symphony Orchestra and co-founder of OPERA!Lenawee in Michigan, Katz is currently artistic director of Hat City Music Theater, Inc., in Connecticut, where he is founder and chief judge of The American Prize national nonprofit competitions in the performing arts.
-In 2016, Katz was honored by Musical America as one of only thirty “Top Professionals of the Year” nationally for his work creating and sustaining The American Prize.
-TAP has attracted hundred of contestants from all fifty states and awarded more than $50,000 in prize money to performing artists nationwide since its creation.
+In 2019, Katz received the Hartt School Alumni Award from his alma mater at the University of Hartford, and in 2016 was honored by Musical America as a “Top Professional of the Year” for his work creating and sustaining The American Prize.
+TAP has attracted thousands of contestants from all fifty states and awarded nearly $100,000 in prize money to performing artists nationwide since its creation.

 , and Bruck Stories